Find out where your bank or building society is licensed, and what depositor protection guarantees you'll get if they go bust.

-With effect from 1 January 2011, UK, EU and EEA deposit protection has been unified under the terms of the Deposit Guarantee Schemes Directive.
+UK, EU and EEA deposit protection is unified under the terms of the Deposit Guarantee Schemes Directive.
 This means there is a Europe-wide minimum of €100,000 protection per individual per bank.

 The Ireland Deposit Guarantee Scheme applies to all Irish deposit institutions and covers the first €100,000 per person, per banking licence.

 However, if you have a fixed term account that you opened between 1 February 2010 and 28 March 2013 you may get additional cover from the Eligible Guarantee Scheme (EGS).

 The EGS is applicable to Allied Irish Bank, Anglo Irish Bank Corporation Limited, Bank of Ireland, Educational BS, Irish Life & Permanent and Irish Nationwide BS.